-In addition he collaborated with the RIAS Kammerchor, SWR Vokalensemble, Ars Nova Copenhagen, Swedish Radio Choir, Rundfunkchor Berlin, Estonian Philharmonic Chamber Choir among others.
+In addition he collaborated with the RIAS Kammerchor, SWR Vokalensemble, Rundfunkchor Berlin, Swedish Radio Choir, Estonian Philharmonic Chamber Choir to name a few.

 At the Estonian National Opera Risto Joost has led more than 20 premieres.
 His repertoire ranges from Baroque to the most challenging works of contemporary composers.
 At the Birgitta Festival Tallinn he led La Bohème in 2018.

-Risto Joost’s discography includes already three albums by Tõnu Korvits: You are Light and Morning (Sei la luce e il mattino) with the Tallinn Chamber Orchestra, Estonian Philharmonic Chamber Choi, Hymns to the Nordic Lights (Ondine) with Estonian National Symphony as well as Moorland Elegies (all Ondine).
-Furthermore it contains works by Haydn with the Tallinn Chamber Orchestra, Peeter Vähi with the Latvian National Symphony, Arvo Pärt with the Netherlands Chamber Orchestra and Netherlands Chamber Choir, and further recordings of Estonian music with the Estonian National Symphony and Tallinn Chamber Orchestra.
+Risto Joost’s discography includes three albums by Tõnu Korvits: You are Light and Morning (Sei la luce e il mattino) with Tallinn Chamber Orchestra, Estonian Philharmonic Chamber Choir, Hymns to the Nordic Lights with Estonian National Symphony as well as Moorland Elegies (all Ondine).
+Furthermore it contains works by Haydn with Tallinn Chamber Orchestra, Peeter Vähi with Latvian National Symphony, Arvo Pärt with Netherlands Chamber Orchestra & Netherlands Chamber Choir.

 For his artistic activities in Estonia and abroad, Risto Joost received the music award of the Cultural Foundation in Estonia in 2016 and was awarded the Young Cultural Figure Award of the Estonian Republic in 2011.
 He was Prizewinner of the Malko Conducting Competition 2015 and Jorma Panula Conducting Competition 2012.